microsoft/health-architectures/Postman/README.md

 __Note:__ Access tokens expire after 60 minutes.
 To obtain a token refresh, simply make another ```POST AuthorizeGetToken``` call and the token will be valid for another 60 minutes.

-## Step 5 - Testing setup and practice making API calls to Azure API for FHIR
+## Step 5 - Test setup and practice making API calls to Azure API for FHIR
 Testing FHIR-Proxy/Azure API for FHIR with Postman begins simply by adding values for the Postman environment variables in your two Postman environments (`api-for-fhir` and `fhir-proxy`).

 1) If you haven't already, download the sample environment templates for both [Azure API for FHIR](./api-for-fhir/api-for-fhir.postman_environment.json) and [FHIR-Proxy](./fhir-proxy/fhir-proxy.postman_environment.json).